Election for Husband and Wife Unincorporated Businesses

 How to report Federal income tax as a qualified joint venture (including self-employment tax)

 Spouses electing qualified joint venture status are treated as sole proprietors for Federal tax purposes.
 The spouses must share the businesses’ items of income, gain, loss, deduction, and credit.
 Therefore, the spouses must take into account the items in accordance with each spouse's interest in the business.
 The same allocation will apply for calculating self-employment tax if applicable, and may affect each spouse’s social security benefits.
 Each spouse must file a separate Schedule C (or Schedule F) to report profits and losses and, if otherwise required, a separate Schedule SE to report self-employment tax for each spouse.
-Spouses with a rental real estate business not otherwise subject to self-employment tax must check the box on Line 1 of Schedule C and should not file Schedules SE.
+Spouses with a rental real estate business not otherwise subject to self-employment tax must check the QJV box on Line 2 of Schedule E.

 In general, spouses do NOT need an Employer Identification Number (EIN) for the qualified joint venture